 Enabling a new climate story sourcing from solutions, changemakers, and local realities

-You will certainly remember the rise of Greta Thunberg back in 2018.
+You will certainly remember the exposure of Greta Thunberg back in 2018.
 Since then, Thunberg has raised her voice sharing vehement punchlines with decision-makers.
 She has been able to raise awareness about the issue of climate change while bringing some activists together.

 Nearly everyone has followed her narrative framing.
 From activists to media, the common story of fear, despair, and jargon has flooded us.
 Still, this has not delivered on the promise of societal change.

 As we enter a critical time, we need a new story to speak about climate change.
 A story based on inclusive facts, supportive wording, and inspirational solutions.
 A story empowering citizens to lead change and contribute to our collective future.